Hog-CERN/Hog/docs/04-Developing-for-Hog/01-contributing.md

 All the code written to implement new features or correct bugs must be documented.
 The main source of documentation is doxygen and comments in the code.
-The doxygen documentation is collected in a devicated [website](https://hdl-on-git.web.cern.ch/hdl-on-git/test-doxy/index.html)
+The doxygen documentation is collected in a dedicated [website](https://hdl-on-git.web.cern.ch/hdl-on-git/test-doxy/index.html)

 An example of how to document new functions